Rehanabbaxi/python-mini-projects/README.md

-# 🐍 Python Learning Projects
+# 🐍 Python Mini Projects

 This repository is an **index of all my Python mini projects** — ranging from **very basic to advanced concepts**.
 For every topic  in Python, I build a small project around it.